Toniq-Labs/entrepot-app/README.md

 That's it!

-Before pushing changes, make sure to first run `npm run test:all` to ensure all testing passes.
+Before pushing changes, make sure to first run `npm run test:all` to ensure all tests pass.